AldieNightStar/el_js/docs/Timers.md

     if (t.count() > 25) t.stop()
 })

-// Set t.onFree to set callback in case timer will be removed t.onFree = () => {
+// Set t.onFree to set callback in case timer will be stopped and removed t.onFree = () => {
     // Do something
 }

+// Set live controller for the timer
+// By default it checks that element is not deleted from DOM
+// If callback returns true - then timer lives
+// If callback returns false - then timer will die (Don't use timer after dead)
+//
+// Be careful with this
+t.liveWhile(callback)

+// Returns true if Timer is "dead" t.dead();
 ```